kyracalvert/cloudBurstApp/README.md

 # cloudBurst Rapid ToDo List
 This application exists in dedication to Cloudburst, SBC, a technology studio in NE Minneapolis focused on rapid software development, supporting sustainable entreprenuership, and the common good.

-Accordingly, cloudBurst Rapid ToDo allows users to make and complete (delete!) daily ToDo lists, encouraging rapid progress through life's goals.
+Accordingly, cloudBurst Rapid ToDo allows users to make and complete (delete!) daily ToDo lists, encouraging rapid progression  through life's goals.

 ## Built with
 1. Angular